 - In the Babar episode "A Tale of Two Siblings", Alexander, who is babysitting his little sister Isabelle but going through a phase of finding her annoying, tells her a scary story.
 He makes up a monster who only eats the younger sisters of families.

 - In the Betty Boop episode "Baby Be Good", Betty is babysitting a little boy who seems to be about two years old and is misbehaving.
 She scares him with a story about a boy "just like him" who also misbehaved and it nearly cost him his life when a lion escaped from the zoo (and in the illustrations, the boy in the story looks just like the real boy).

-- Parodied in Futurama where Fry starts his campfire horror story with "Once not long ago, four people set off on a trail ride", mirroring the four of them there, to which Bender interjects, "Robot gets bored and kills Fry with a hammer!"
+- Parodied in Futurama where Fry starts his campfire horror story with "Once not long ago, four people set off on a trail ride", mirroring the four of them there.
+Bender, who has been sardonically spoiling the ending of stories the others tried to tell before a single full sentence, interjects "Robot gets bored and kills Fry with a hammer!"

 - In the SpongeBob SquarePants episode "Graveyard Shift," Squidward makes up a ghost story to scare SpongeBob after they're stuck working the night shift at the Krusty Krab.
 The subject of his story, the "Hash-Slinging Slasher," used to be a fry cook at the Krusty Krab just like SpongeBob (only clumsier), and he returns every Tuesday night, which is the night they're working.
 Later in the episode, everything Squidward said starts happening, from the lights flickering to a shadowy figure believed to be the Hash-Slinging Slasher showing up by bus.